There are way too many things to do in Argentina, that one trip just won’t be enough.

 Although I mostly ate at the hostel, one of the restaurants I tried in Puerto Madryn is Estela, which is considered the best restaurant in town.
 It offers a great choice of meat, pasta and fish dishes and the atmosphere is very cozy.

-Ushuaia and Tierra del Fuego
+Venture to Ushuaia and Tierra del Fuego

 Among the fantastic things to do in Argentina, there is admiring its unspoiled nature and appreciate its wilderness.
 Ushuaia is one of the places to visit in Argentina just for that.